 Johannes Gärttner, Karlsruhe Institute of Technology, Germany

-Workshop on Energy Data and Analytics – Half day
+Workshop on Energy Data and Analytics – Full day

 EDA aims at bringing together experts on data management and analytics on the one hand and as well as those on energy systems on the other hand, be they from academia, be they from industry, be they from related organizations or from administration.
 The design of future energy systems that are efficient, ecologically friendly, robust and scalable is a core concern of our societies.
 Further, in recent years there has been a major shift towards a data-oriented perspective on system design.
 In the context of energy systems, a broad variety of data, often huge in volume, is available.
 For instance, each smart meter generates data streams, which are often recorded and archived.
 Or think of simulations of energy systems where the simulation outcomes cannot be analyzed by hand any more.
 The questions on how such data can be captured and processed, and what can be learned from it are fundamentally important.
 This includes predictions of various kinds of supply and demand, predictive maintenance of energy infrastructures, the processing of energy-consumption data in a way that respects the privacy of the individuals involved as well as business secrets.